 Nevertheless, the thick of it is not easy.

-I felt wrecked.
-Meeting the rapid-fire needs of children is hard.
+I have felt wrecked many times.
+As a dyslexic learner and also as a parent.
+As a parent, meeting the rapid-fire needs of children is hard.
 Effective advocacy on behalf of one’s own child feels impossible because the love is so fierce.
 There is no objectivity to duck behind.

-That night, I knew that we had acted in David’s interest.
-I also knew how sad he was.
-It was killing.
-We were right and we were sad.
+Children with dyslexia are often told that they are smart.
+Nevertheless, they don’t always feel smart.
 F. Scott Fitzgerald wrote, “[T]he test of first rate intelligence is the ability to hold two opposed ideas in mind at the same time and still retain the ability to function.”

-And David, whose intelligence is absolutely first-rate, has begun to make peace with the transition.
-He has fallen in love with graphic novels.
+And David, whose intelligence is absolutely first-rate, has made peace with his learning difference.
+As he gets older, things do get easier.
 He will chart his course.

 Give InKind does not provide medical advice, diagnosis, or treatment.
 We have an affiliate relationship with many of the advertisers on our site, and may receive a commission from any products purchased from links in this article.
 See Terms & Conditions.